-On this Negro History Week was originated in 1926 by Carter G.Woodson and is observed for the first time.
+Negro History Week was originated in 1926 by Carter G.Woodson and was observed for the first time.

 Negro History Week was the beginning to the creation of Black History Month.
 It was created in 1926 in the United States, when historian Carter G. Woodson and the Association for the Study of Negro Life and History announced the second week of February to be “Negro History Week”.